rebcabin/rebcabin.github.io/PythonYCombinators.md

 Ok, I hope you're laughing at me, now.
 However, this is exactly the kind of expression we'd expect to see inside a Python compiler that converted the statement logic of `ff.fa.fn` into expressions.
 It's NOT just an intellectual exercise!
 It's a torture test for compilers.

-However, it's practically impossible to get this absurd expression right without some mechanical help.
-For that help, I went to Clojure and Emacs which can close up parentheses easily.
+However, it's practically impossible to get this absurd expression right with fingers on the keyboard, without some kind of mechanical help.
+For that help, I went to Clojure and Emacs which balances parentheses easily.
 I hope you'll see that the following Clojure domain code is a straight transcription of the Python `ff.fa.fn` above.
 It was easy to write, though a little unnatural because of the Currying.
 I won't walk through it, but I'll show how it unpacks into the monster above.

 <!-- #raw -->
 (def dafib